-We could observe a huge increase in the number of purchases and the value of the shopping basket in the food industry.
+We could observe a huge increase in the number of purchases and the value of the shopping basket in the food industry (but also increased popularity of services such as no deposit electricity).
 According to the data provided by Nielsen on March 9 – 15, the value of the FMCG basket increased by as much as 57% compared to the same period last year!

 In March, mostly dry food (live vegan supplements) and hygiene and body care products were bought.
 Also, it doesn’t come as a surprise that face masks have been popular.
 Closing the gym and limiting the possibility of playing sports influenced the purchase of exercise equipment at home.
 For many industries, this is the best period for several years.

 ACI Worldwide, which supports electronic payments, also saw a sharp increase in electronic sales in March.
 The volume of online transactions compared to the same period last year increased by 74%.
 Analysis of hundreds of millions of transactions shows to what extent COVID-19 has affected online commerce.

 Some of us may have the impression that coronavirus has brought a golden age in e-commerce.
 However, the run of luck does not apply to all industries.
 There are online stores that have been particularly affected by pandemics.